Skip to main content

 The Population Bomb.jpg

-Ehrlich is still alive today but mainly unrepentant retrospectively, Ehrlich believes that The Population Bomb was "way too optimistic".
+Ehrlich is still alive today, but remains largely unrepentant in retrospect.
+Ehrlich believes that The Population Bomb was "way too optimistic".
 In a 1971 speech, he predicted that: "By the year 2000 the United Kingdom will be simply a small group of impoverished islands, inhabited by some 70 million hungry people."
 "If I were a gambler," Professor Ehrlich concluded before boarding an aeroplane, " I would take even money that England will not exist in the year 2000."
-He has been another prophet of Doom whose predictions have failed to come to pass but on the whole, we have not done too bad .... but for how long?
-These soothsayers and prophets may not be too wrong as there is always something threatening to wipe out civilization and of course, there is the Fermi paradox great filters
+He has been another prophet of Doom whose predictions have failed to come to pass.
+Still, on the whole, we have not done too bad .... but for how long?
+These soothsayers and prophets may not be too wrong, as there is always something threatening to wipe out civilisation, and of course, there is the Fermi paradox, great filters

 Comments